 • Legal Literacy Camp, Chennai, India

-Maffi specializes in Environmental Law, Human Rights Law, Family Law (NRI Marriages), Land Law and Corporate Law.
-Maffi is also an accomplished mediator in resolving disputes between clients.
+Maffei specializes in Environmental Law, Human Rights Law, Family Law (NRI Marriages), Land Law and Corporate Law.
+Maffei is also an accomplished mediator in resolving disputes between clients.